-I baked the crust, just for 10 minutes at 350°F. I wanted to make the crust very firm and baking it is a good way to ensure that it is!
-You don’t have to bake it though, if you’re happy with a slightly more crumbly texture to the crust (like in our vegan chocolate ganache pie) then you can skip that step.
+I baked the crust, just for 10 minutes at 350°F. I wanted to make the crust very firm and baking it is a good way to ensure that it is.
+You don’t have to bake it though, if you’re happy with a slightly more crumbly texture to the crust then you can skip that step.

 You also want to let your vegan condensed milk cool in the fridge after making it so that it gets nice and thick.
 If you’re using a store-bought variety of vegan condensed milk then this won’t apply, but if you’re making your own, let it cool and thicken in the fridge first.

 And then you have to make sure that the pie has enough time to set properly before you slice and enjoy!

 It is supposed to be nice and firm, with a mousse-like texture but still, pretty firm!
 It is supposed to hold up nicely when you slice it.
 If it’s not doing that then let it set for longer.
 You can speed things up by putting it in the freezer, just don’t forget it in there, or you’ll need to have patience again while it thaws.